okta-aws-cli/okta-aws-cli/README.md

 # okta-aws-cli

-Tool to access AWS CLI via Okta SSO, using either account-level MFA or app-level MFA, with chained roles through ledger account.
+Tool to access AWS CLI via Okta SSO, using either account-level MFA or app-level MFA, with chained roles through a managing account.

 This tool works with Python 2.7 and 3.6 on Windows and Linux/Mac, install the necessary libraries per requirements.txt (sudo pip install -r requirements.txt).